Ujjwal0207/MediSage/README.md

 streamlit run streamlit_app.py
 ```

-openapi: 3.0.3
-info:
-  title: MediSage
-  version: 1.0.0
-  description: |
 ⚠️ **Disclaimer**

 This tool is for educational and informational purposes only.
 It is **not** a replacement for professional medical advice.
 Always consult a licensed doctor for medical decisions.

 🤝 **Contributing**

 Pull requests are welcome!
 If you’d like to improve the UI, add new functionality, or extend the triage logic — open an issue or PR.